-Upon receiving appropriate documentation of a disability as described above, the Disabilities Services Coordinator will, if a student so requests, develop an educational profile recommending accommodations and providing suggestions for students and faculty in the living/learning environment.
-The student must release this document to any individual by way of a signed release form provided by the Disabilities Services Coordinator.
+Upon receiving appropriate documentation of a disability as described above, the Accessibility Services Coordinator will, if a student so requests, work with relevant program staff and faculty as necessary to determine essential program requirements, make a decision about what reasonable accommodations can be provided without fundamentally altering the nature of the class and/or program at issue, develop an educational profile outlining accommodations and providing suggestions for students and faculty in the living/learning environment.
+The student must release this document to any individual by way of a signed release form provided by the Accessibility Services Coordinator.
 It may not be distributed by any other means or discussed publicly for reasons of student confidentiality.